 Stock owned directly by other members of the group is not counted when computing the voting power or value.

 See sections 927(d)(4) and 1563(d)(1) for the definition of "stock" for purposes of determining stock ownership above.

 Line 2h.
 Backup withholding.

 If the FSC had income tax withheld from any payments it received due to backup withholding, include the amount withheld in the total for line 2h.
 Show the amount withheld in the blank space in the right-hand column between lines 1 and 2h, and write "backup withholding."

 Do not include backup withholding amounts on line 2g.
-Include on line 2g only amounts withheld under Chapter 3 of the Code.
+Include on line 2g only amounts withheld under Chapter 3 or 4 of the Code.

 Line 3.
 Estimated tax penalty.

 A FSC that does not make estimated tax payments when due may be subject to an underpayment penalty for the period of underpayment.
 Generally, a FSC is subject to the penalty if its tax liability is $500 or more and it did not timely pay at least the smaller of:

 Use Form 2220, Underpayment of Estimated Tax by Corporations, to see if the FSC owes the penalty and to figure the amount of the penalty.
 Generally, the FSC does not have to file this form because the IRS can figure the amount of any penalty and bill the FSC for it.
 However, even if the FSC does not owe the penalty, complete and attach Form 2220 if the line 3 amount is $500 or more and: